Oil in Texas

 Oil is a major part of the Texas economy.
 Texas has consistently been the leading oil producing state in the United States and in 2024, set a new record when 2 billion barrels were produced for the first time ever.
 It was first detected in 1543 on the water in Galveston Bay.
 The first oil well was drilled in 1866.
 Oil in Texas took off in 1901.

 History

-The history of oil in Texas dates back to July, 1543 when Spanish explorer Luis de Moscoso Alvarado detected it floating on the on the water in Galveston Bay.
+The history of oil in Texas dates back to July, 1543 when Spanish explorer Luis de Moscoso Alvarado detected it floating on the water in Galveston Bay.
 The first oil well was drilled by Lyne T. Barret in 1866.
 Oil in Texas took off in 1901 when Anthony Francis Lucas, an immigrant to the United States from Croatia (Then Austria-Hungary) along with Pattillo Higgins successfully drilled for oil in what is now known as Spindletop.

 The Lucas Gusher at Spindletop.
 The Spindletop oil field is considered by some to be the start of the petroleum age.